wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1692377356/dbs-gartner-2022-570x592_gyy82c.png"><img alt="dbs-gartner-2022-570x592.png" width="570" height="592" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692377356/dbs-gartner-2022-570x592_gyy82c.png"></a>

+Amazon has <a target="_blank" href="https://aws.amazon.com/products/databases/">over 15 database products</a> in its portfolio, providing a fully-managed "serverless" service for scaling each of the full gamut of open-source and licensed database technologies.

-Some may argue that <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a> and Databricks for their "Delta Lake" (using Parquet-structured data) removes the separation between OLTP and OLAP is now leading the field.
+But some may argue that <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a> and Databricks for their "Delta Lake" (using Parquet-structured data) removes the separation between OLTP and OLAP is now leading the field.
 Also see my notes on:
    * <a target="_blank" href="https://wilsonmar.github.io/azure-data/">Microsoft/Azure Data</a>
    * <a target="_blank" href="https://wilsonmar.github.io/tableau/">Tableau (a Salesforce company)</a>
    <br /><br />

-QUESTION: Where is Amazon on the transition from ELT to ETL to Streaming and from Schema on write to Schema on Read?

 Below is an alphabetical list of third-party databases cloud customers can install in AWS like (some like they used to do on-prem):